mariobox/mariosanchez.org-metalsmith/src/code/journ.md

 Aside from that, I added the following to make the project better:

-* Add a "subscribe to update" form and display a confirmation message once the user submits their information (I did this to have two input forms, one for the journal entry and one for the subscription, each with its own javascript interface, so that I can demonstrate Gulp's concat task).
+* Add a &#8220;subscribe to update" form and display a confirmation message once the user submits their information (I did this to have two input forms, one for the journal entry and one for the subscription, each with its own javascript interface, so that I can demonstrate Gulp's concat task).
 * Add a feature to display the full post when the user clicks on the teaser sentence.
 * Add a top banner that disappears after a few seconds, telling users that their changes have been sent.